 - Contact your Client Services Manager.
-They will help you set up a meeting to talk to the staff person who made the decision and try to have the decision changed.
+He or she will help you set up a meeting to talk to the staff person who made the decision and try to have the decision changed.
 The meeting should take place within three working days unless the person you want to talk to is out of the office.
-Once the meeting takes place, you will receive a response within three working days. - 2.
-If you still have concerns, you can set up a meeting to talk to the person in charge of the service area.
-That will be your CSM, Director of Residential, Director of Education, Director of Equestrian Services, or the COO.
+Once the meeting takes place, you will receive a written response within three working days. - 2.
+If you are still unhappy, you can set up a meeting to talk to the person in charge of the department.
+That will be your CSM, Vice President of Support Services, or Vice President of Community Resources.
 The meeting will take place within three working days.
-The CSM or Director will provide you with a response within three working days. - 3.
-If you still have concerns, you can set up a meeting with the CEO.
-The CEO will meet with you within 10 working days and provide you with a response within 10 days after your meeting.
+The CSM or Vice President will provide you with a written response within three working days. - 3.
+If you are still unhappy, you can set up a meeting with the President and CEO.
+The CEO will meet with you within 10 working days and provide you with a written response within 10 days after your meeting.

 The decision of the CEO is final.
-If you are unhappy with how the grievance was handled, you may contact the Wyoming Medicaid Home and Community Based Services (HCBS) Section with your concerns.
-HCBS contact information is available in the resource section of this handbook (pg.
+If you are unhappy with how the grievance was handled, you may contact the Behavioral Health Division with your concerns.
+BHD contact information is available in the resource section of this handbook (pg.
 38)